Semaphore Tower, Surrey

 The Grade II* tower was once a vital link in a signalling chain that transmitted messages in just a few minutes from Admiralty House in London to Portsmouth Docks.
 Now sadly it has fallen into disrepair, with water seeping into its fine brickwork.
 The water ingress has reached a critical point , threatening the mast's stability and the tower's structural integrity.

-Thanks to the generosity of over 1,000 wonderful supporters, the Semaphore Tower’s future is secure and restoration work will begin later this year.
+Thanks to the generosity of over 1,000 wonderful supporters, the Semaphore Tower’s future is secure and restoration work will begin in early 2020.

 A vital signalling link for the Royal Navy